 Gold mining activities are accelerating in the area.
-Pogo Mine is an underground gold mine located 38 miles northeast of Delta Junction, Alaska.
+Northern Stars Limited purchased Pogo Mine The mine is an underground gold mine located 38 miles northeast of Delta Junction, Alaska.
 The mine feeds gold ore to the mill at a rate of approximately 2,500 tons per day and the property produces between 350,000 and 380,000 ounces of gold annually.
 The currently expected mine life projects operations through 2019, but significant exploration work is underway with the hope of extending the mine life.
 Current reserves are in excess of 2.7 million ounces of gold.

 On July 31, 2012 the two-millionth ounce of gold was poured at the Sumitomo Pogo Mine.